Back Top 10 things to see and do in Oviedo

 The Archaeological Museum, or the most complete memory of the history of Asturias and Humanity

-The historic Oviedo/Uviéu also houses within its rich heritage the Archaeological Museum.
-Located in a part of what was the historic convent of San Vicente - a convent closely associated with the figure of Fray Benito Jerónimo Feijoo - the Archaeological Museum offers a comprehensive and engaging journey through the prehistoric and historical memory of the Asturian region and, consequently, the continental evolution.
+Old Oviedo/Uviéu is also home to the Archaeological Museum.
+Located in a part of what was once the historic convent of San Vicente - whose history is closely linked to the figure of Fray Benito Jerónimo Feijoo -, the Archaeological Museum is an exhaustive and entertaining journey through the prehistoric and historical memory of the future of Asturias, and therefore of the evolution of the continent.

-The Archaeological Museum is another one of those must-visit places during a stay in the Asturian capital.
-It is both impressive and unforgettable, with its references to prehistoric caves with rock art and the monuments of the Kingdom of Asturias.
+The Archaeological Museum is another of those essential visits during a stay in the Asturian capital.
+It is impressive and unforgettable, with its references to the prehistoric caves with cave art and the monuments of the kingdom of Asturias.

 The Campoamor Theatre, one of the cultural hearts of the city

-Since the late 19th century, as the city has grown and urban life has expanded its horizons, the Campoamor Theater was established, spanning three centuries - the 19th, 20th, and 21st.
-It has been and continues to be the eternal cultural epicenter of the city, hosting a wide range of high-level performances and an opera festival that brings and attracts leading opera figures from the international scene.
+From the end of the 19th century, when the city grew and the pace of urban life broadened horizons, the Campoamor theatre was created, which now belongs to three centuries - 19th, 20th and 21st - and which has been and remains the eternal cultural epicentre of the city, hosting all kinds of shows at the highest level, and with an opera festival that brings and attracts the great lyrical figures of the international scene.

-Visiting Oviedo/Uviéu and attending its Opera Festival has become a classic event for art enthusiasts, as well as for those looking to experience it for the first time.
-Similarly, another classic event is the Princess of Asturias Awards, which have been held annually in this theater since their establishment during the restoration of the monarchy in the second half of the 20th century.
-The theater, for one day, becomes the central stage for an awards ceremony of great global significance.
+Visiting Oviedo/Uviéu and attending its Opera Festival has become a classic date for art lovers, and also for those who want to make their debut in this field.
+In the same way that the Princess of Asturias Awards, which since their creation with the restoration of the monarchy in the second half of the 20th century, have held their annual gala awards ceremony in this theatre, which for one day becomes the main stage for awards of great impact worldwide.

 An afternoon of shopping in Uría Street

-Uría Street is the quintessential commercial thoroughfare in the city of Oviedo/Uviéu.
-Designed and built in the late 19th century with the purpose of connecting the city center to the railway station, this street is one of the iconic places in Oviedo, both for its commercial atmosphere and its architecture.
+Calle Uría is the commercial axis par excellence of the city of Oviedo/Uviéu.
+Designed and built at the end of the 19th century with the idea of linking the city centre with the railway station, this street is one of Oviedo's emblematic places due to its commercial atmosphere and its architecture.

-It takes its name from a politician of the time, and over its extensive history, it has witnessed many vicissitudes and social and urban changes.
-However, like El Fontán, it retains its foundational spirit, which gives the city a truly distinguished commercial stature.
+It takes its name from a politician of the time, and has undergone many vicissitudes and social and urban changes in its long history, but as in the case of El Fontán, it has preserved its founding spirit, which gives it a truly distinguished commercial importance for the city.

-To mention Uría Street in Oviedo/Uviéu is to provide an ideal reference for the most entertaining and diverse shopping experience, where you can find everything from the most exclusive brands to low-cost products, all in strict fashion and up-to-date style.
+To say Uría street in Oviedo/Uviéu is to give an ideal reference for the most entertaining and varied shopping, where you can find from the most exclusive brands to low cost products, and all of them of rigorous fashion and actuality.

 Uría Street is perfect for a day of shopping!